ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 ## Step 3.2 - Preparations

 We will start this exercise with an operator looking at logs in Snort.
 So first we need to set up a snort rule to actually generate log entries.
-On your control host, create and run the playbook `incident_snort_rule.yml`:
+In your VS Code online editor, create and run the playbook `incident_snort_rule.yml`:

 <!-- {% raw %} -->
 ```yml